eecs394-spr15/YJCApp/README.md

   ]
   ```

-  For more information on plugins and build configuration please view the private google drive document on the developer account.
+  For more information on plugins, build configuration, and deploying to the play store please view the private google drive document on the developer account.